 An update of evaluation of therapeutic thoracic facet joint interventions

-Three articles on PainSci cite Manchikanti 2012: 1.
+Three pages on PainSci cite Manchikanti 2012: 1.
 The Complete Guide to Low Back Pain 2.
 The Complete Guide to Neck Pain & Cricks 3.
 Do Nerve Blocks Work for Neck Pain and Low Back Pain?

 PainSci commentary on Manchikanti 2012: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.